MarianaCarlota/MarianaCarlota/README.md

   ![artify](https://user-images.githubusercontent.com/114437310/230505410-0b827cf6-5737-4aff-93b2-079ec298bfb4.png)

-🔭 Currently I'm focused on improving the skills I learned in the Bootcamp and become a RoR master 💪
+🔭 Currently I'm focused on improving what I learned in the Bootcamp and become a RoR and Javascript master 💪

-📫 Feel free to contact me **_marianacc99@hotmail.com_**.
+📫 Feel free to contact me **_marianaccarlota@outlook.com_**.
 Everybody is a friend 🍻